Cyprus International Trusts

 Trustees

-It is important that a settlor chooses a person of trust as the trust’s trustee.
+It is important that a settlor chooses a person of trust as the trust’s trustee, typically being the director(s) of a limited company set up as trustee entity.
 Furthermore, a trustee should have asset management and business qualities and experience, because the trustee will be the person who will manage the assets of a trust, as per the provisions of the trust deed and a possible letter of wishes and under the supervision of a possible protector.

-The merely appointment of a staff member of a law office or trusts service provider will definitely not suffice.
-Simple “appointees” without management background might even lead to the undesired result that a trust is recognized as a sham trust or illusionary trust, because it cannot be assumed that a trustee without the necessary management capabilities is able to manage the assets of a trust without a substantial involvement of the settlor.
+It is advisable to set up a company in Cyprus for the purpose of acting as the trust’s trustee entity.
+The directors of that company are managing the assets entrusted by the settlor.
+It is important not to appoint so-called “nominees” without management background, which might lead to the undesired result that a trust is recognized as a sham trust or illusionary trust, because it cannot be assumed that a trustee without the necessary management capabilities is able to manage the assets of a trust without a substantial involvement of the settlor.

-A substantial involvement of a settlor, though, would be contradictory to the idea and spirit of a trust, to which a settlor entrusts assets for the management by the trustee and for the benefit of the beneficiaries.
+The settlor might be appointed as a minority director, for example being one of a total of three directors.
+However, substantial involvement of a settlor would be contradictory to the idea and spirit of a trust, to which a settlor entrusts assets for the management by the trustee and for the benefit of the beneficiaries.
 In such cases, despite the settlement of a trust, that trust might be recognized by courts as not existing.

 Cyprus Trust Registry

-The law imposes the obligation on resident trustees to register all Cyprus International Trusts with one of the three Competent Authorities i.e. the Cyprus Securities and Exchange Commission (CySEC), the Institute of Certified Public Accountants of Cyprus (ICPAC) or with the Cyprus Bar Association.
-The Trust registries maintained by the supervising authorities shall contain the following information about the Trusts:
+The law imposes the obligation on resident trustees to register Cyprus International Trusts with the Trusts Register (“Beneficial Ownership Register of Express Trusts and Similar Legal Arrangements”) kept by the Cyprus Securities and Exchange Commission (CySEC).
+The entry into the Trusts Register shall contain the following information about the Trusts:

-The identity of the settlor and the beneficiaries is not disclosed in the Registry.
-The Registers of Trusts are not available to the public, but they are available for inspection by the Competent Authorities.
+The Registers of Trusts are not available to the public, but they are available for inspection by the Competent Authorities, such as:

 Benefits of Cyprus International Trusts